vlkulpinov/pollution/README.md

-## Визуализация карты загрязнения

-1. Организовать репозиторий с кодом
+This is project for visualization of pollution in Moscow, Russia.
+Uses public available data from MosMonitoring

+## Visualiztion of pollution map

+TODO:
+1. Rearrange repository
     * geolib
     * db
     * tests
     * renderer
     * front
-2. Подумать над использованием SQLAlchemy
+2. Try to setup SQLAlchemy
-3. Поднять хостинг
-4. Добавить другие точки мониторинга
-5. Подумать над непрерывной интеграцией
-6. Довезти код до гитхаба
+3. Run on hosting
+4. Add more monitoring points
+5. Add Jenkins
+6. Add scales
-7. Добавить масштабов
+7. Automathic update
-8. Автоматическое обновление

-### Фичи:
+### Features:
-#### Интерфейс
+#### Interface
-1. Интерактивный клик по карте (показания в данной точке)
-2. Интерактивный клик по карте (источники загрязнения/очищения в данной точке)
-3. Добавить информации по данным
+1. Interactive click on map
+2. Add more metainfo to data

-#### Качество
+#### Quality
-1. Дороги - машинное обучение и эвристики
-2.
+1. Increase pollution on roads: machine learning over data from manual measures (with Arduino) 2.

-#### Прочее
+#### Misc
-1. Рендеринг тайлов на клиенте
+1. JS renderer (to render tiles on client-side)